Line 17 (São Paulo Metro): History

 On 2 June 2011, São Paulo Metro awarded the Monotrilho Integracao, a consortium consisting of a Malaysian rail company Scomi Rail, Brazil's second largest construction company Andrade Gutierrez, CR Almeida and Montagens e Projetos Especiais a R$1.4bn turnkey contract to build Line 17.
 The consortium will be responsible for design, supply, installation and commissioning of the Sutra straddle monorail, including 24 Scomi SUTRA three-car trains to be provided by Scomi.
-The line will be operated as CBTC using Thales SelTrac technology.
+The line was planned to be operated with CBTC using Thales SelTrac technology.

 On 9 June 2014, a concrete support beam collapsed during construction which killed one worker and injuring two others.
 Completion was scheduled for the start of the World Cup but construction was delayed due to issues with environmental approvals.
 As a result, the line was delayed until the second half of 2015.
 Construction stopped October 2015 due to a contract dispute with construction only to be resumed in June 2016.
 This delay postponed the opening date of the first phase to 2018.
 Further delays in the construction has meant that the first phase of the line was further postponed from 2018 to 2019.

 With the financial trouble of Scomi leading to non-performance in manufacturing the monorail rolling stock, the contract was terminated in 2019.
 After a short rebidding process it was announced that BYD will manufacture the rolling stock using their "SkyRail" platform.
 On 14 January 2020, a new contract was created, and completion was postponed to 2021 or 2022.

 In November 2020, after months of legal battles, the Metropolitan Company signed a contract with Coesa Engenharia, owned by Brazilian company OAS, for the conclusion of general construction works.
 The annual report of the São Paulo Metropolitan Company estimates the opening of the line on 30 April 2023.
 Before leaving the state government, Governor João Doria estimated the opening to January 2024.
+After another paralyzation in construction works and another resume, the State Metropolitan Transport Secretariat estimated the opening to June 2026.